A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: A Generative Model for Software Dependency Graphs

+\textbf{Relation to Assumption \#3}.
+The second core operation of \algoshortname (the top-level else condition) is a reverse attachment from an existing node to the added node.
+It represents a refactoring operation, where a piece of code is extracted from an existing class, in order to ease re-use and to simplify the code.
+Once the refactoring is performed, the newly created class is ready for being re-used.
+This can happen in subsequent iterations of the algorithm with the GNC-Attach.

-We note that this model never modifies existing edges: at each iteration, it adds a single node and a set of edges.
-We emphasize the fact that no explicit preferential attachment is explicitly coded in the algorithm.
+\textbf{Analysis}.
+We note that this model never modifies existing edges: at each iteration, GD-GNC adds a single node and a set of edges.
+We emphasize the fact that no preferential attachment is explicitly coded in the algorithm.
 However, an implicit preferential attachment is still present.
 GNC-Attach connects a new node to an existing one, but also to all successors of this existing node.
-As a consequence, if a node has a high in-degree value, it has a higher probability of receiving a new edge.
+As a consequence, if a node has a high in-degree, it has a higher probability of receiving a new edge.

-Two parameters are required by GD-GNC and influence the growth of the graph. $\probgnc$ determines whether the new node $\currentnode$ must be added following GNC-Attach, or whether it is connected to by an existing node.
-Hence, there is a proportion of $\probgnc$ nodes that have no outgoing edges (sink nodes). $\probdouble$ determines whether GNC-Attach should be executed once or twice for the inserting node.
+\textbf{Parameters}.
+Two parameters are required by GD-GNC and influence the growth of the graph. $\probgnc$ determines whether the new node $\currentnode$ must be added following GNC-Attach, or is connected to by an existing node.
+Hence, there is approximately $(1-\probgnc)~N$ nodes that have no out-going edges (sink nodes). $\probdouble$ is the probability of a second attach conditioned on p.
 Increasing the number of GNC-Attach impacts the in-degree distribution, the distribution decreases more slowly when $\probdouble$ increases.
-Regarding the out-degree, the convexity of the distribution increases as $\probdouble$ increases.
+Regarding the out-degree, the convexity of the distribution increases as $\probdouble$ increases. \algoshortname is a generalization of GNC-Attach: GNC-Attach is the special case where $\probgnc = 1$ and $\probdouble = 0$.